 Sarcastic chuckle, “Well I didn’t think so Sweetheart, I didn’t think so.
 Now look, (he stammers for a bit) I’m very sorry if I”m disturbing you at home.”

 “How’d you get my number?”

 “Sweetheart, How many Morris Brummels are in the phone book?”

 “What do you want?”

 Gill looks insulted that Morris seems abrupt and uninterested, and looks over at the dead woman.
-Her head resting on the cold porcelain toilet lid.
-Her forehead tattooed with bright red lips.
+Her head rested on the cold porcelain toilet lid.
+Her forehead was tattooed with bright red lips.

 “Oh Morris I’ve been a bad boy again. yes… (he explodes) What do you mean yes… just don’t say yes show some interest.
 Can’t you notice that my voice is completely different?”